KNEB (AM)

-KNEB (960 kHz) is an AM radio station broadcasting a News Talk Information format targeting the agriculture industry.
-Like its sister station, KNEB-FM, it is licensed to Scottsbluff, Nebraska, United States and serves the Nebraska Panhandle & Southeast Wyoming area.
-The station is currently owned by Nebraska Rural Radio Association and features programming from ABC Radio.
+KNEB (960 kHz) is an AM radio station broadcasting a news–talk format targeting the agriculture industry.
+Like its sister station, KNEB-FM, it is licensed to Scottsbluff, Nebraska, United States and serves the Nebraska Panhandle and Southeast Wyoming area.
+The station is owned by Nebraska Rural Radio Association and features programming from CBS News Radio.

 In addition, KNEB's programming is simulcast on translator K262CU (100.3 FM).

 KNEB is part of the Rural Radio Network, unique in that the stations are owned and operated by a cooperative of farmers and ranchers, the Nebraska Rural Radio Association.